JSTOR founded by The Andrew W. Mellon Foundation with a broad mission to help the academic community take advantage of advances in new technologies.

 JSTOR announces Books at JSTOR, a program that developed out of a year-long investigation into the needs of the publishing, library, and scholarly communities.
 It offers a solution that includes overcoming limitations on use and offering flexible purchase models for libraries, while developing a sustainable model for publishers.

-JSTOR is a digital library of more than 1,500 academic journals, books, and primary sources.
+JSTOR is a digital library of academic journals, books, and primary sources.
 JSTOR helps people discover, use, and build upon a wide range of content through a powerful research and teaching platform, and preserves this content for future generations.
 JSTOR is part of ITHAKA, a not-for-profit organization that also includes Ithaka S+R and Portico.

 We collaborate with the academic community to achieve the following goals: